 - Apply for an already-established internship at Evergreen or with a company, nonprofit, or government agency.
 Please see the MES Weekly blog for some ideas.
 Local internships will also be emailed out to current students as we hear about them.

 - Some fellowships have an internship component associated with them.
-See the MES List of Outside Fellowships for some possibilities.
+See the list of Non MES Fellowships for some possibilities.

 - Check with the Community Based Learning and Action Center (Sem II E2125) and/or go to the Community Opportunities Database (CODa) to help you find an internship organization.